-Wide-legged standing forward bend is technically an inversion (although the hips are only half inverted), so women on their periods should exercise caution in practicing it.
+Wide legged forward fold is technically an inversion (although the hips are only half inverted), so women on their periods should exercise caution in practicing it.

-Always practice a forward fold, like wide-legged standing forward bend or any of its variations after intense back bending poses, since forward folds and backbends are counter poses that target antagonist muscles for strengthening and stretching.
-Wide-legged standing forward bend is beneficial after bow pose (dhanurasana), bridge pose (setu bandhasana sarvangasana), camel pose (ustrasana), or circle pose (chakrasana).
+Always practice forward fold yoga, like wide legged forward bend or any of its variations after intense back bending poses, since forward fold yoga and backbends are counter poses that target antagonist muscles for strengthening and stretching.
+Wide legged forward fold is beneficial after bow pose (dhanurasana), bridge pose (setu bandhasana sarvangasana), camel pose (ustrasana), or circle pose (chakrasana).

 How to do the Prasarita Padottanasana

 - Begin in mountain pose (tadasana) at the top of the mat.
 Exhale and turn to your left.
 In the same fluid motion, step your left foot three to four feet behind your right (closer if you’re shorter than average, further if you’re taller than average).

 - Turn the toes of both your feet toward the long edge of your mat so they are parallel to one another.
 Root down into the mat through all five toes and four corners – the right side of your heel, the left side of your heel, the sole of your foot below your big toe, the sole of your foot below your little toe – of each foot.
 Take care to weight the outsides of your feet to prevent the ankles from collapsing inward.